 CAUSES OF ADDICTION

 While there is no definitive cause to alcohol, substance or behavior disorders, there are several factors that can trigger addictive behaviors.
 Those include:

 Genetics – a growing body of research have linked genetics and addiction.
 Those who relatives had a substance or alcohol-abuse disorders are at a greater risk of developing an addiction.
 When you start drinking alcohol or using substance, you may be at a predisposition for the disorder to develop and progress faster in those who relatives struggled with addiction.

-Environmental – those who have a limited support system, or whose peer group engages in excessive alcohol consumption or substance use can contribute to development of these disorders.
+Environmental – those who have a limited support system, or whose peer group engages in excessive alcohol consumption or substance use can contribute to the development of these disorders.
 Additionally, those who are victims of trauma – sexual, physical, emotional — are more prone to alcohol and substance abuse disorders, as well as impulse behaviors, such as sex addiction, gambling, pornography, food.

-Chemical changes in the brain – Studies have found that the pleasure center of the brain gets activated producing a euphoric effect which can only be repeated with more drugs or alcohol.
+Chemical changes in the brain – Studies have found that the pleasure center of the brain gets activated producing a euphoric effect that can only be repeated with more drugs or alcohol.
 Re-experiencing that pleasure typically requires more alcohol or substance use to get the same effect resulting in reliance or addiction.

-TREATMENT FOR ALCOHOL, SUBSTANCE AND BEHAVIOR DISORDERS
+TREATMENT FOR ALCOHOL, SUBSTANCE, AND BEHAVIORAL ADDICTION